Ahliyor/curriculum/foundations/installations/installation_overview.md

 - Dual-boot Ubuntu installation
 - Windows Subsystem for Linux (WSL2)

 A [virtual machine](https://youtu.be/yIVXjl4SwVo) is an emulation of a computer that runs within your existing OS.
 It allows you to use another operating system inside of a program on your current operating system (e.g. Running Linux inside of Windows).
-Virtual machines are as straightforward to install as any other program and are risk free.
+Virtual machines are as straightforward to install as any other program and are risk-free.
 If you don't like Linux, you can easily remove the virtual machine.
 Virtual machines are a great way for new developers to get started quickly.

 **Dual-booting** means installing two operating systems on your computer, giving you the option to boot either Linux or Windows when your computer starts up.
 The advantage of dual-booting over a virtual machine is that the OS can use all of your computer's resources, resulting in much faster operation.
 There is some risk to installing a dual-boot system because you're changing your hard drive partitions, but you'll be okay as long as you take your time and read the instructions.